arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

     processed
   }
 ```
-The above two examples demonstrate how much simpler `suspend` is over its `IO` counterpart and how the `either` computation block allows us to bind values of `Either` to extract their right side all while inside `suspend`.
+The two above examples demonstrate how much simpler `suspend` is over its `IO` counterpart and how the `either` computation block allows us to bind values of `Either` to extract their right side all the while being inside `suspend`.
 Arrow allows intermixing effects in suspension.
-What otherwise would have required the `EitherT` transformer over `IO` now it can just be expressed by wrapping in `either` instead
+What otherwise would have required the `EitherT` transformer over `IO` now can just be expressed by wrapping in `either` instead.

 ### Dependency injection

 We can use extension functions to do functional dependency injection with similar semantics as `Reader` or `Kleisli`.
 They allow us to elegantly define syntax for a certain type.

-Let's reuse our previous domain of`User`, `ProcessedUser`, but let's introduce `Repo` and `Persistence` layers to mimic what could be a small app with a couple layers.
+Let's reuse our previous domain of`User`, `ProcessedUser`, but let's introduce `Repo` and `Persistence` layers to mimic something what could have been a small app with a couple of layers.

 ```kotlin
 interface Repo {